RUSHIKESHWKAWALE/Post_Synthesis_Power_Analysis/README.md

 # Power Synthesis Power Analysis
----
+***

-## 🌟 About the Project
+## 🌟 Introduction

-This includes the script to perform the power analysis of partial switching circuit of synthesised design.
+This includes the script to perform power analysis of partial switching circuits, to estimate the power compatible with operating conditions.
+Power analysis provided by Prof. Adam Teman [RTL2GDS DeMO](https://www.youtube.com/playlist?list=PLZU5hLL_713zf_i38C7uLu5pUz5wTjKul) is employed.
+To estimate the power of the circuit, `.vcd` file is generated using the testbench where inputs to non-switching modules are constant.
+In the given example, a design with an adder and a multiplier is implemented.
+An `8-bit multiplier` and `adder` module is combined in a single design to perform power analysis.
+In the [testbench](mul_adr/sourcecode/tb/mul_adr_tb_ps.v), the inputs to the multiplier are kept constant, and the adder inputs are varied for all input combinations to create `mul_adr.vcd` file for power analysis.

 ---